Rondout, Illinois

-Rondout is an unincorporated community in Lake County, Illinois, United States that first formed around a railroad junction.
+Rondout is an unincorporated community in Lake County, Illinois, United States, that first formed around a railroad junction.
 The area is located within Libertyville Township.
-As Rondout is an unincorporated community rather than a municipality, it lacks clearly defined borders, and shares postal codes with Lake Bluff, Lake Forest and Libertyville, Illinois.
+As Rondout is an unincorporated community rather than a municipality, it lacks clearly defined borders and shares postal codes with Lake Bluff, Lake Forest, and Libertyville, Illinois.
 It has its own elementary school which comes under Rondout School District 72.
 Illinois Route 176 passes east–west through Rondout, serving as the "main street" of the community, where it is also called "Rockland Road".

 History

 Rondout Community

 Between 1870 and 1872, the Milwaukee & St. Paul Railroad (later the Milwaukee Road; since 1986 the Canadian Pacific Railway - CPR) completed a railroad line between Chicago, Illinois and Milwaukee, Wisconsin.
 In 1880, a branch line was built to Libertyville, Illinois, and the new junction was known as Libertyville Junction.
-People referred to the community around the junction as Sulfur Glen, due to the high amounts of sulphur in the water nearby.
+People referred to the community around the junction as Sulfur Glen, due to the high level of sulphur in the water nearby.
 In 1888, the community was renamed Rondout, after Rondout, New York.
 One account has the community renaming itself in an unsuccessful attempt to attract a business from the aforementioned town in New York.
 Another has a Sulfur Glen resident asking the railroad to rename the community after his former hometown.

 In 1951, Peter Baker & Son Co. moved their asphalt plant from Lake Forest to Rondout, contributing to the development of the area.